Are You Eligible?

 Don’t let the cost of travel keep you from keeping your medical or mental health appointments.
 You can get bus tickets or mileage reimbursement from Allies for qualifying appointments.

-Once a month, you can shop at Allies’ food pantry, which is stocked with fresh, frozen and canned/boxed items, including meats, dairy, vegetables, grains, personal care items and nutritional supplements.
-You can fill up to four grocery bags on each visit.
+Once a month, you can get groceries from Allies’ food pantry, which is stocked with fresh, frozen and canned/boxed items, including meats, dairy, vegetables, grains, personal care items and nutritional supplements.
+You can receive up to four grocery bags.
+The food pantry is now available for pickup or delivery only – pantry staff and case managers will pack your groceries for you.
+Please call your case manager to make arrangements.

 Support from a friend can be a key component of effectively managing your health.
 Through Allies’ Buddy Program, you can be matched with a trained and caring community member ready to provide emotional support.